rickyfelix19/webdevlibr/README.md

 > It is vital to address that almost all of the materials here are only meant for Web Developer / Full Stack Development roles (for now).
 The next step of this project is to make it open source and have as many people contributing to this.
 Most of the materials are currently linked to another website instead of using a summary.
 This will also change in future updates.

-To simplify things for future updates, `Github Actions` has been created for this repository to help make future updates.
+To simplify things for future updates, `Github Projects` has been created for this repository to help make future updates.

 ---